Home

 The ways to verify the status of your PAN-Aadhaar status before logging in are listed below:

-You may also use the SMS service to check the progress of the Aadhaar-PAN linkage.
-You must send an SMS to 567678 or 56161 in the following format:
+You can also use the SMS service to check the progress of the Aadhaar-PAN linkage.
+To do this, send an SMS to 567678 or 56161 in the following format:

-If your Aadhaar has been successfully connected to your PAN, the message 'Aadhaar (Aadhaar number) is already associated with PAN..in ITD database' will appear.
-Thank you for making use of our services.'
+'Aadhaar (Aadhaar number) is already associated with PAN in the ITD database.
+Thank you for making use of our services.’

 While linking your PAN card to your Aadhaar, you might receive some errors.
 This can stem from a few reasons, which can be listed down below.